 The Missouri Nondiscrimination Act which would add sexual orientation and gender identity to the existing Missouri Human Rights Statute.
-In considering this measure, the Missouri Legislation is taking a step which could have a lasting impact on the health outcomes of lesbian, gay, bisexual and transgender (LGBT) Missourians.
+In considering this measure, the Missouri Legislation is taking a step which could have a lasting impact on the health outcomes of lesbian, gay, bisexual, transgender, and queer (LGBTQ) Missourians.

-Having worked for the past several years in Missouri with medical providers, hospitals, and hospitals systems I can say without a doubt that we are in a new era of LGBT health protections in the State of Missouri.
-To date, health advocates have worked with over 53 Missouri hospitals to incorporate 125 LGBT welcoming protections.
+Having worked for the past several years in Missouri with medical providers, hospitals, and hospitals systems I can say without a doubt that we are in a new era of LGBTQ health protections in the State of Missouri.
+To date, health advocates have worked with over 53 Missouri hospitals to incorporate 125 LGBTQ welcoming protections.

-Join me in telling the Missouri Legislation, it is time to pass MONA once and for all.
+Join me in telling Missouri Legislators, it is time to pass MONA once and for all.